If you're trying to get a mortgage, you may be wondering what the minimum credit score is that you need to be accepted by mortgage lenders.

 When you apply for a mortgage (or apply to any lender for any type of credit), the lender will get information about you and your credit history from credit reference agencies like Experian, Equifax and TransUnion to calculate your credit score.

 They do this because credit scores help them to determine whether it's worth their while to take the risk of lending money.
 In essence, your credit report will give them the information they need to decide if you're likely to be a reliable, responsible borrower who will repay their debt.

+For some, it can be difficult to know exactly what a good credit score number is to be able to get a mortgage.
 Typically, if you have a good credit score (i.e. a higher score), you will be viewed as a lower risk borrower.
-Therefore, if you score more points on your credit report, you'll have a better chance of your mortgage application being accepted by the mortgage lenders of your choice.
+If your credit history Therefore, if you score more points on your credit report, you'll have a better chance of your mortgage application being accepted by the mortgage lenders of your choice.
 You'll also have a far better chance of being offered a better interest rate on your mortgage.

 There's no set minimum credit score you'll need to achieve to get a mortgage.
 This is because the credit score you need to buy a property with a mortgage will vary depending on which lender you apply to.
 Also, different systems are used to calculate credit scores by each credit reference agency.
 Therefore the numbers can't be compared.